 Q & A

 I've always been creative and dabbled in making art throughout my life.
 As a teenager, I was keen on pursuing a fine art degree, but family obligations took me in a different direction.
-About 7 years ago, I threw caution to the wind and gave up my chosen profession to go on an inward journey of self-discovery and to fulfil my teenage dream of making art full time.
+In 2013, I threw caution to the wind and gave up my chosen profession to go on an inward journey of self-discovery and to follow my dream of making art for a living.

 I am primarily a self-taught artist.
 I have had a modest amount of instruction during a short course at the Victorian College of the Arts in Melbourne.